yairm210/Purity/Readme.md

 ## What is this?

 A Kotlin Compiler Plugin for determining and enforcing Pure and Readonly functions.

-Under construction!
+### Why?

+- Communicating and enforcing function intent
+- Determining parallelizable calls (Pure functions are parallelizable with anything; Readonly are parallelizable with each other)

 ## Usage